Let’s look at it this way, coffee etiquette for those that don’t drink coffee is a complete waste of time, some might say, reading the headline.

 But what about when you are with people who love to drink coffee?

-Think about the business aspect as well as social aspect, of what knowing coffee etiquette could do for you too.
+Think about the business aspect as well as the social aspect, of what learning about coffee etiquette, could do for you too.

 This is a beginners guide to coffee etiquette.

 Learning about the drink, could actually give you pointers for a great conversation when you need it at your local coffee shop, at work, on holiday, or perhaps on a date, and who knows, it could land you your next big number!!!

 So, whether you like the drink coffee or you loathe it, always remember no knowledge is lost knowledge.

 I’m about to explain the rules of that wonderful drink that, so many, consume, to supercharge themselves on a day when without it, nothing would get done, or nobody would be seen during an interview.

 Coffee is one of the most popular and widely consumed beverages worldwide due to its stimulating effects on the central nervous system as well as its taste and aroma.

 In a review of 21 prospective studies totaling over 10 million participants, drinking one cup of coffee (whether decaf or with caffeine) per day was associated with a 3% reduced risk of death, and drinking 3 cups of coffee was associated with a 13% reduced risk of death.